-It is quite straightforward to install Solr on your local machine and load a collection.
-This is great when you are either testing out the waters or are starting the development phase of your project.
-When you start getting ready for production, however, you discover how daunting it can actually be.
-There are many things which Solr does not print on their “instruction label” that are really important when getting your system production ready.
+Whether you are implementing Solr on Sitecore, AEM, Drupal or on a custom application, moving your Solr infrastructure from development to production is a critical step.
+While it is quite straightforward to install Solr on your local machine and load a collection, when you start getting ready for production, however, you discover how daunting it can actually be.
+Follow our top 10 Solr best practices to uncover the many things which Solr does not print on their “instruction label” but are really important when getting your system production ready.

-Here is our list of the top 10 hurdles that stand between the Solr developer and the production system:
+Here is our list of the top 10 Solr best practices that stand between the Solr developer and the production system:

 - Zookeeper Ensemble